eu81273/jsfiddle-console/README.md

 **jsfiddle-console** emulates `console.log` and `console.error` in [jsfiddle](https://jsfiddle.net/).

-If you add the following URL to `External Resources` in jsfiddle, you will see `console.log` and `console.error` in the result screen.
+Add the following URL to `External Resources` in jsfiddle then you will see `console.log` and `console.error` in the result screen.

 ```
 https://rawgit.com/eu81273/jsfiddle-console/master/console.js